Utzu02/Warrify/readme.md

 6. During development, the Gmail flow is initiated from `/gmail-config` → `Start Gmail import`, which redirects to `/auth/google`.

 ## DeepSeek Configuration
-- Create an account at [https://www.deepseek.com/](https://www.deepseek.com/) (or your chosen AI provider).
 - Generate an API key and store it as `DEEPSEEK_API_KEY`.
 - By default `gmailCrud.js` uses the `deepseek-chat` model.
 Adjust the model or URL to match your plan if necessary.
 - DeepSeek is used only to answer “Does this PDF look like a warranty?”; if you want richer extraction you can extend `persistWarrantyDocument`.